Nats-ji/paper-sand-dupe-unpatched/README.md

 It will fetch the latest version of [PaperMC](https://github.com/PaperMC/Paper), and undo the sand duplication glitch patches that PaperMC has implemented, so you could have a vanilla server experience.

-The runner will run every day to check if there's a new build of PaperMC.
+The runner will run twice a day to check if there's a new build of PaperMC.
 And it will rebuild the jar once the sand duping patches has been removed and make a new [release](https://github.com/Nats-ji/paper-sand-dupe-unpatched/releases) on this repository.

 ## How does it run?